saint-lascivious/unbound-config/README.md

     -d                      Download unbound-config Unbound binaries in a download                .tar.gz archive to /tmp
+    --download-unbound
-    --download-unbound      Takes the optional parameter --force to remove an existing binary package before downloading a new one
+                            Takes an optional parameter [--force] to remove an existing binary package before downloading a new one

     -D ID                   Delete an unbound-config backup with a specified delete ID               backup ID
+    --delete-backup ID
-    --delete-backup ID      Use --list-backups to list possible backup IDs The --all flag may be provided in place of a backup ID to delete all unbound-config backups
+                            Use --list-backups to list possible backup IDs

+                            The [--all] flag may be provided in place of a backup ID to delete all unbound-config backups

+    examples:               unbound-config -D my_unbound_backup
+                            unbound-config -D --all

     -h                      Display this help dialogue
     help